The pandemic and its impact on B2B telecom contracts

 The vast majority of business-to-business telecommunications agreements (“B2B agreements”) will be on a fixed-term basis.
 In a good number of cases, providers will likely have built in a clause that permits the provider to charge an early termination fee (“ETC”) in the event that the customer terminates the fixed-term agreement early.
 Most B2B agreements will also have a liquidated damages clause, which allows the provider to levy a fee in the event that it has to terminate the B2B agreement for breach of contract.

-But are these early termination clauses enforceable?
+This brings up the question of early termination fees, including specific types such as the EE early termination fee.
+Are these early termination clauses enforceable?
 We explore the legal position below.

 It is a settled principle in English Law that penalty clauses are unenforceable.
 The test for whether a clause amounts to a penalty underwent a fairly recent review in the Supreme Court.